xandre-clementsmith/neural-architecture/4. Metencephalon/Pons/Pontine Tegmentum/Pontine Reticular Formation/Pedunculopontine Nucleus.md

 	- Ascending ventral innervates parts of midbrain basal ganglia and continues to hypothalamic region in the basal forebrain
 - Ascending projections may promote goal-directed locomotion by increasing dopamine neuron activity
 ### Glutamatergic and GABAergic Neurons
-- GABAergic neurons are densely concentrated in the rostral PPN, forming a contiuum with GABAergic neurons of the [[Substantia Nigra pars reticular]] (SNr) and the rostromedial tegmental nucleus (tail of [[Ventral Tegmental Area]])
+- GABAergic neurons are densely concentrated in the rostral PPN, forming a contiuum with GABAergic neurons of the [[Substantia Nigra pars reticular]] (SNr) and the rostromedial tegmental nucleus (tail of [[A10 - Ventral Tegmental Area]])
 - Glutamatergic neurons are more caudal and extend dorsally into the [[Cuneiform Nucleus]]
 ### Motor System
 - Potentially part of the Mesencephalic Locomotor Region (MLR), but spinally projecting non-cholinergic neurons surrounding PPN may be mostly responsible for inducing locomotion